siderolabs/talos/website/content/v1.13/reference/cli.md

 ### Options

 ```
+      --cosign-signatures               pull and cache cosign signatures for images (default true)
       --force                           force overwrite of existing image cache
   -h, --help                            help for cache-create
       --image-cache-path string         directory to save the image cache in OCI format